What Engineers Take With Them in the Age of AI

 Here is the uncomfortable part.

-Two engineers can have the same title, the same years of experience, and work at companies that both call themselves "tech companies."
-But the experience they are accumulating is fundamentally different.
+Two engineers can share the same title, the same years of experience, and work at companies that both proudly call themselves "tech companies" — yet the experience they are accumulating day to day is fundamentally different.

-At an AI-native company — Shopify, OpenAI, Anthropic, or any of the growing number of AI-first startups — engineers use AI as a daily collaborator.
-They learn to decompose problems in ways that make AI effective.
-They develop judgment about when to trust AI output and when to override it.
-They build workflows where AI handles the routine parts so they can focus on the hard parts.
-This is not just about using ChatGPT.
-It is a different way of thinking about engineering work.
+At an AI-native company — Shopify, OpenAI, Anthropic, or any of the growing wave of AI-first startups — engineers treat AI as a daily collaborator woven into their core workflow.
+They learn to decompose problems in ways that make AI effective, develop calibrated judgment about when to trust AI output and when to override it, and build workflows where AI handles the routine so they can concentrate on the genuinely hard parts.
+This is not just about using ChatGPT to autocomplete code.
+It represents a different way of thinking about what engineering work is.

 At a more conservative company — maybe one with strict policies against AI tools, or one that simply hasn't prioritized adoption — engineers are still working the old way.
 They are not bad engineers.
 But they are not building the meta-skill that is quickly becoming essential.

 The gap between these two engineers compounds like interest.
-After one year, the difference is small.
+After one year, the difference is subtle.
 After three years, it is structural.
-This is why I think we need a new concept: AI-native YOE.
-Not all years of experience are equal anymore.
-An engineer with three years at an AI-native company has three AI-native YOE.
-An engineer with three years at a conservative company might have zero.
-Traditional YOE measures time served.
-AI-native YOE measures time spent actually working in the new paradigm.
-And increasingly, it is AI-native YOE that matters.
+This is why I think we need a new concept: AI-native YOE — years of experience spent actually working within the new paradigm, not merely alongside it.
+Traditional YOE measures time served; AI-native YOE measures time spent internalizing a fundamentally different way of building software.
+And increasingly, it is the latter that hiring managers will care about.

 The AI-native engineer has internalized patterns and workflows that the other engineer has never been exposed to.
 And here is the key insight: you cannot cram for this in two weeks before an interview.
 It is embedded in how you think, not just what tools you know.